online-ml/river/docs/faq.rst

     >>> isinstance(classifier, base.MultiClassifier)
     False

-**Why doesn't `creme` do any input validation?**
+**Why doesn't creme do any input validation?**

-Python encourages a coding style called [EAPT]https://docs.python.org/2/glossary.html?highlight=EAFP#term-eafp, which stands for "Easier to Ask for Forgiveness than Permission".
+Python encourages a coding style called `EAFP <https://docs.python.org/2/glossary.html?highlight=EAFP#term-eafp>`_, which stands for "Easier to Ask for Forgiveness than Permission".
 The idea is to assume that runtime errors don't occur, and instead use try/expects to catch errors.
-The great benefit is that we don't have to drown our code with `if` statements, which is symptomatic of the [LBYL style](https://docs.python.org/2/glossary.html?highlight=EAFP#term-lbyl), which stands for "look before you leap".
+The great benefit is that we don't have to drown our code with `if` statements, which is symptomatic of the `LBYL style <https://docs.python.org/2/glossary.html?highlight=EAFP#term-lbyl>`_, which stands for "look before you leap".
 This makes our implementations much more readable than, say, scikit-learn, which does a lot of input validation.
 The catch is that users have to be careful to use sane inputs.
-As always, [there is no free lunch](https://www.wikiwand.com/en/No_free_lunch_theorem)!
+As always, `there is no free lunch <https://www.wikiwand.com/en/No_free_lunch_theorem>`_!